openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 Columns in the ``teams_courseteammembership`` Table
 ===================================================

-This table stores information about learners who are members of a team.
+This table stores information about the learners who are members of a team.
+For more information about the teams feature, see :ref:`partnercoursestaff:Teams Setup`.

-**History**: Added September 15 2015.
+**History**: Added 15 Sep 2015.

 The ``teams_courseteammembership`` table has the following columns.